hexops/devlog/_posts/2021-10-31-perfecting-glfw-for-zig-and-finding-undefined-behavior.md

 ## Finding lurking undefined behavior in 6+ year old GLFW code

-One _particularly frustraing_ issue was tracking down why the last part of the GLFW API we needed to wrap for 100% coverage, the `glfwSetWindowIcon` function, was crashing:
+One _particularly frustrating_ issue was tracking down why the last part of the GLFW API we needed to wrap for 100% coverage, the `glfwSetWindowIcon` function, was crashing:

 ```
 Test [76/135] Window.test "setIcon"...
 Illegal instruction at address 0x2cee09